SAP-samples/cloud-espm-cloud-native/README.md

 ## License

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](https://github.com/SAP-samples/cloud-espm-cloud-native/blob/master/LICENSE) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSE) file.